-INSIDE : Print out this helpful PDF Kids At Home Summer Schedule for Elementary aged kids.
+INSIDE : Print out this helpful PDF Kids At Home for Summer Schedule for Elementary aged kids.
 This routine is life giving to bring a little summer order to your life, while still letting kids be kids and enjoy their summer break.

 A few months ago, when the entire world was slowly getting closed down, I created a downloadable PDF Kids at Home Schedule.
 It was helpful to create a little order to our days before our local public school put a routine and plan into place for online learning.

 Now that summer is officially here for my children, I am ready to get a little order into our summer days.

 I love letting my children relax and enjoy their summer break from school.
 And especially after this school year, we all need some down time (hello 12+ weeks of staying at home!).
 However, the reality of life is that if I don’t put some kind of guideline in place, time will slip by and I will accidentally let my kids play hours of iPad without maybe even realizing it.